Back to all articles

 If CISA Can Put FOUO in ChatGPT, Your Exception Process Is the Breach

 This isn't a story about a rogue employee.
 It's about exception drift: the moment senior users get carve-outs, policy stops being policy.
 Reports describe a straightforward sequence: the acting head of the Cybersecurity and Infrastructure Security Agency (CISA) requested an exception to use ChatGPT, then uploaded sensitive-but-unclassified contracting documents marked For Official Use Only (FOUO).
-Security sensors detected the uploads and DHS initiated a review to assess potential exposure.
+Security sensors detected the activity and DHS initiated an internal review of potential exposure in a public AI system.

 The documents were not classified, but they were explicitly marked as nonpublic government material.
 They were entered into a public AI service that, unlike DHS-approved internal tools, is not confined to federal networks.
-Reports place the uploads between mid-July and early August 2025, while CISA says the authorized use was short-term and limited and last used in mid-July 2025.
+CSO, summarizing Politico's reporting, places the uploads between mid-July and early August 2025.
+CISA says the authorized use had DHS safeguards, was short-term and limited, and that default policy blocks ChatGPT unless an exception is granted.

 Mid-July-Early Aug: